Coherent modeling of longitudinal causal effects on binary outcomes: Abstract

 \section{Abstract}

-Structural nested mean models (SNMMs) are among the fundamental tools for inferring causal effects of time-dependent exposures from longitudinal studies.
-With binary outcomes, however, current methods for estimating multiplicative and additive SNMM parameters suffer from variation dependence between the causal SNMM parameters and the non-causal nuisance parameters.
-Estimating methods for logistic SNMMs do not suffer from this dependence.
-Unfortunately, in contrast with the multiplicative and additive models, unbiased estimation of the causal parameters of a logistic SNMM rely on additional modeling assumptions even when the treatment probabilities are known.
-These difficulties have hindered the uptake of SNMMs in epidemiological practice, where binary outcomes are common.
-We solve the variation dependence problem for the binary multiplicative SNMM by a reparametrization of the non-causal nuisance parameters.
-Our novel nuisance parameters are variation independent of the causal parameters, and hence allows the fitting of a multiplicative SNMM by unconstrained maximum likelihood.
-It also allows one to construct true (i.e. congenial) doubly robust estimators of the causal parameters.
-Along the way, we prove that an additive SNMM with binary outcomes does not admit a variation independent parametrization, thus explaining why we restrict ourselves to the multiplicative SNMM.
+Analyses of biomedical studies often necessitate modeling longitudinal causal effects.
+The current focus on personalized medicine and effect heterogeneity makes this task even more challenging.
+Towards this end, structural nested mean models (SNMMs) are fundamental tools for studying heterogeneous treatment effects in longitudinal studies.
+However, when outcomes are binary, current methods for estimating multiplicative and additive SNMM parameters suffer from variation dependence between the causal parameters and the non-causal nuisance parameters.
+This leads to a series of difficulties in interpretation, estimation and computation.
+These difficulties have hindered the uptake of SNMMs in biomedical practice, where binary outcomes are very common.
+We solve the variation dependence problem for the binary multiplicative SNMM via a reparametrization of the non-causal nuisance parameters.
+Our novel nuisance parameters are variation independent of the causal parameters, and hence allow for coherent modeling of heterogeneous effects from longitudinal studies with binary outcomes.
+Our parametrization also provides a key building block for flexible doubly robust estimation of the causal parameters.
+Along the way, we prove that an additive SNMM with binary outcomes does not admit a variation independent parametrization, thereby justifying the restriction to multiplicative SNMMs.

-{\it Keywords:} Bivariate mapping; Likelihood inference; Longitudinal studies; Variation independence
+{\it Keywords:} Bivariate mapping; Likelihood inference; Longitudinal studies; Variation independence.